 Here are the relocation assistance policies, contact information and forms you'll need.

-Travel and relocation assistance at UBC
+Travel and relocation assistance

 This page includes relocation assistance and contact information, including detailed travel and assistance policy documents.
 We've extracted a few highlights from those documents to provide you with the key information you need.